 The argument goes that since the money has already been taxed, it should not be taxed again.
 This is the reason often given for not taxing inheritance.
 However, when you pay your gardener or your housecleaner, they have to pay taxes on that income even though you have already paid taxes on it.
 A tax code that favors the wealthy most often accomplishes its task by putting most of the tax burden on income earned by most people, while taxing income that accrues mostly to the wealthy at a lower rate or not at all.
 This explains the lower taxes on investments and inheritance.

 It also explains the higher taxes on employment income, which is the most heavily taxed form of income.
 It is not only subject to a marginal income tax, but also to employment taxes.
 Additionally, states and localities also tax employment income.
 So at least 4 separate taxes are assessed on the same income that goes to the same individual.
 Yet, one never hears the double taxation argument being applied to working income.
 Real estate taxes are also another example of multiple taxation, because the property owner pays taxes on the same property every single year.

 The fact is money is taxed over and over again because the government would quickly go broke if it were not otherwise.
-Although tax revenue depends on the amount of money that is taxed, it is also critically dependent on the velocity of money — how quickly it changes hands.
+Although tax revenue depends on the amount of money taxed, it also critically depends on the velocity of money — how quickly it changes hands.
 If the government could only tax any given dollar once, it would have a very serious revenue shortfall, which is why it is taxed in virtually every transaction, both when people earn it and when they spend it.